Tafmakura/arsol-wp-snippets/README.md

 define('WP_DEBUG_LOG', true);
 define('WP_DEBUG_DISPLAY', false);
 ```
 2. Check the debug.log file for detailed error messages and file paths
+3. Enable safe mode
+4. Visit the Arsol WP Snippets admin page to see which files are selected
+5. Uncheck problematic files
+6. Disable safe mode by setting the constant to false
+7. Save your changes

 ### File Placement
 - Place your snippets in the appropriate directories before registering them